steffenskov/blog/_posts/2012-02-25-solid-principles-part-3-liskovs-substitution-principle.md

 <p>The supertype doesn't allow mutation of <code>Name</code> (since it has a private setter), but does allow mutation of <code>Age</code> through a public setter.</p>
 <p>The legal subtype adheres to this, as it only adds an <code>IncrementAge</code> method, which only mutates <code>Age</code>.</p>
 <p>On the other hand the illegal subtype offers a <code>ChangeName</code> method, which mutates the otherwise immutable property Name using Reflection.</p>
-<p>Although this requirement is easy to understand, it can be troublesome to conform to, if your supertype is complex (Since figuring out all non-mutable properties can be quite cumbersome, unless they like here are marked with private setters)<br></br>
+<p>Although this requirement is easy to understand, it can be troublesome to conform to, if your supertype is complex (Since figuring out all non-mutable properties can be quite cumbersome, unless they like here are marked with private setters)

 On the other hand if the supertype DOES use private setters, it's quite easy to figure out which properties not to mutate, as you have to use Reflection or similar hacks to alter them.
 (Lesson to be learned: Don't use Reflection to modify private fields or properties)</p>
-<p>Phew longest blog post yet, and quite delayed as well.<br></br>
+<p>Phew longest blog post yet, and quite delayed as well.

 Feel free to leave a comment if I missed anything 🙂</p>
 <h3>Links to the other parts of this series:</h3>
 <ol>